sobmortin/SM-NC-NEWS-FE/README.md

 ## Northcoders News

-A functioning front end to the NC News backend API
+This is the front-end for my NC News project.

 link to backend: